 APC is a french fashion house known for minimalist, chic designs.
 The founder Jean Touitou has always had a special relationship with denim jeans and they form the core of APC’s offerings.
 Since the 90s, APC’s have attracted almost cult-following.
-I love my pair of Petit New Standards.

 A Swedish denim house that offers high quality.
 They offer jeans a wide variety of different cuts and washes.